sci-oer/webapp/README.md

 First go into the Server folder and do
-1.)'npm install' to install all the dependencies
-2.)go to .env.example and set the port of the server of your choice and change the name of the file to ".env" 3.)then run command 'npm run dev' to start the server
+1.)'npm install' to install all the dependencies 2.)write envup in command line and specify the port number and NODE_ENV for the running of project 3.)then run command 'npm run dev' to start the server

 Go into the Client folder and again run